Devon Kraemer — Brown Deer Police Department, WI (Mistrial Feb. 28, 2018)

-On March 14, 26 year old Manuel Burnley, weighing some 350 pounds, boarded a county bus, deposited two dollars and asked for a transfer that the system had discontinued.
-Despite the bus driver’s attempts to help him, Burnley spewed a stream of profanity, and the driver wanted him off the bus while looking for police near the bus route.
+26 year old Manuel Burnley, weighing roughly 350 pounds, boarded a county bus, deposited two dollars and asked for a transfer that the system had discontinued.
+Despite the bus driver’s attempts to help him, Burnley spewed a stream of profanity, and the driver wanted him off the bus and sought police nearby for their protection.

-The struggle was now a ground fight, with Burnley grabbing at Officer Leeman’s throat as Officer Kraemer struggled to control the left hand of the man who was almost three times her weight.
-She attempted to control Burnley with several knee strikes to his body but the strikes had no effect on him.
-Seconds later, as Burnley wrested his hand away from Officer Kraemer and pulled it under his massive body.
-As the fight continued, Officer Kraemer knew she was losing the ability to defend herself or her partner.
-And, having not yet patted the combative passenger down, she now feared Burnley had a deadly weapon of his own or access to Officer Leeman’s gun that he could use to shoot Officer Leeman or herself.
+The struggle was now a ground fight, with Burnley grabbing at Officer Leeman’s throat as Officer Kraemer struggled to control the left hand of a man who was almost three times her weight.
+She attempted to control Burnley with several knee strikes to his body, but the strikes had no effect on him.

 Manual Burnley was handcuffed, treated at the scene, and taken to the hospital for further treatment for the gunshot wound.